Caroline D'Amore: Activism

 D'Amore visited Kfar Aza after the 2023 Hamas-led attack on Israel in November 2023.
 She has shared posts and videos on social media in support of the Jewish community, saying, "If you’re one of these people ripping off posters and spewing hate, you need to take a really good look at yourself and ask yourself, why would you ever do that?
 Free the Palestinians does not mean torture Jewish people."

 Personal life

 She married punk band Street Drum Corps' singer Bobby Alt in Malibu on August 5, 2012, but the couple has since divorced.
 The couple have a daughter, Isabella Viking Alt (b.
 2015).
 D'Amore walked the runway holding her daughter at the Shahida Parides Fall/Winter 2017 Collection show at Pacific Design Center in 2017.

 D'Amore married Omer Levy on August 24, 2024.
+She gave birth to a daughter, Olive D’Amore Levy, in December 2025.